FAR-Lab/RobotArmArduinoAnimation/README.md

 If you would like more information on the definition of the parameters, watch the explanatory video [here](https://youtu.be/jFfA_24hS0Y).

 **Step 3:**
 Follow step 2 to add more points--if wanted.
 A series of points is listed below.
-Be sure to include commass between sets of curly brackets.
+Be sure to include commas between sets of curly brackets.
 ```
 void UserMadeFunction_1()
 {